 Significant Biological Special Program of Nature see SBS

-After the impact of DHS, the first phase of the event called the Significant Biological Special Program of Nature (SBS) is the phase of biological conflict activity, it is also called constant sympathicotonia, or the phase of a continuous day - CA. The role of the vegetative nervous system: the predominance of the sympathetic nerve (lat.
+After the impact of DHS, the first phase of a Significant Biological Special Program of Nature (SBS); the phase of biological conflict activity, it is also called constant sympathicotonia, or the phase of a continuous day - CA. The role of the vegetative nervous system: the predominance of the sympathetic nerve (lat.
 Truncus sympathicus, the sympathetic trunks, sympathetic chain).
 Visible symptoms of this phase are mydriasis, tachycardia, hyperhidrosis, gastric hypoacidia, paralytic intestinal damage, etc. By academic medicine they are generally referred to as sympathetic nervous system disorders (shakiness of the sympathetic nervous system).

 Additional visible symptoms: cold skin and limbs, insomnia, lack of appetite.
 These facts were recorded correctly but there was lack of understanding of their causes.

 Visible symptoms on the cerebral plane: HH® - Hamer Focus has the appearance of clear targets (German: ”Schießscheiben”).

 Symptoms on the plane of the psyche: the conflict is a constant object of thought, the content of the conflict literally "haunts" the individual.

 Symptoms on the plane of the organ: "tumour" - cell proliferation in organs controlled by the old brain, and tissue loss occurs in organs controlled by the new brain (e.g. necrosis, ulceration).

 Conflict resolution, termination of the ca-phase.
 The moment when the vegetative system "switches" FROM the sympathicotonic phase to continuous vagotonia.
 In other words, the changing moment from the rhythm of the continuous day to the rhythm of the continuous night, the changing moment from a state of constant stress to a state of rest, peace.